Sowri70/Task-7-SQL_Python/README.md

 6)    SUM and COUNT aggregations were used in queries.
 7)    GROUP BY and ORDER BY were used to group and filter records
-8)    Created Bar and Stack Bar Charts were created for 'Total Sales per product'
+8)    Created Bar and Stack Bar Charts for 'Total Sales per product'
 9)    Line Chart was made to highlight daily sales

 Challenges :